Skip to content

 openlithohub.workflow.contour.curvilinear

-Curvilinear contour extraction and B-spline fitting for OASIS.MBW export.
+Curvilinear contour extraction and B-spline fitting for OASIS export.

 BSplineCurve dataclass